einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 Just make sure the file names for each page exactly match <a href="#navinglinks">the links written in the navbar!</a>

-<span style="color:red">_**NOTE: Your final project (i.e. personal website) can use this navbar and linked pages template.
+<span style="color:red">_**NOTE ABOUT YOUR FINAL ASSIGNMENT: Your final project (i.e. personal website) can use this same navbar and linked pages template.
+Save new copies of these files and place them into your own repository.
 Change the color schemes, photos, and contents to match your own desired personal website elements.
-Add adimnation and/or JS canvas drawing, your own biography text, your own portfolio items (e.g. photos and videos of your own projects), styling rules, contact information, etc. Use this website as a template — don't start over from scratch, which will take far more time!**_</span>
+Add adimnation and/or JS canvas drawing, your own biography text, your own portfolio items (e.g. photos and videos of your own projects), styling rules, contact information, etc. Use this website as a template — don't start over from scratch, which will take far more time!
+And of course, be sure to how your own site on GitHub pages according to the lessons learned in Lab 14 / Part 2.**_</span>

-* * *

-Make sure your files is included in your **/lab-12-html** folder, and don't forget to **add**, **commit**, and **push** your changes!
+Make sure your 2 files are all included in your **/lab-14-part2-site** repo, and don't forget to **add**, **commit**, and **push** your changes!
-Use your [_git cheatsheet_ (from lab 3)](/Goldford-MTEC1003-OL04/labs/03/lab-03-git-intro.html){:target="_blank"} if you need it!

-Your final **/lab-12-html** folder by the submission deadline should include the files from parts 1 + 2 of the Week 12 Labs, plus the new folder **/final-project-brainstorming** containing the **3 text files** described above.
+**Optional Challenge:** Use the knowledge you gained in Lab 14 / Part 1 to host this website on _GitHub_ pages!

 * * *